THE CANAANITE SYLLABARY

 The other brief text is not so easy to explain.
 I am not sure how many characters there are in it.

-If the bent line on the right has a vertical stroke projecting from the top, then it is another WA, and the picture should be inverted.
-However, if there is no projection then the sign as its stands would represent `U (the consonant being `ayin).
+If the bent line on the right has a vertical stroke projecting from the top, then it is another WA.
+However, if there is no projection then the sign as its stands would represent `U (the consonant being `ayin, and its origin is in the Egyptian character for 10 ).

 The circle could be an eye, as already suggested, but in the syllabary and the proto-alphabet the eye is always depicted with an oval shape; the circle (with or without a central dot) was the standard form in the Iron Age, eventually becoming the letter O (a vowel, no longer a consonant) in the Greek and Roman alphabets.
 In the syllabary (by my calculations) the circle is the sun (shimshu, hence SHI); the Egyptian hieroglyph is N5 in Alan Gardiner's standard sign-list in his Egyptian Grammar; it regularly has a dot at its centre.
 This pair could thus produce a word shi`u, which might be related to a mysterious and rare West Semitic word meaning (apparently) 'incense' and 'perfume offering'.